Reform of the Nature Conservation Act

-The Nature Conservation Act is one of the key instruments in the efforts to ensure the biodiversity of Finnish natural environment.
-The Act will be updated in order to protect species and habitats even better than before and ensure the important services nature has to offer (ecosystem services).
+The Nature Conservation Act is one of the key instruments in the efforts to safeguard the biodiversity of Finnish natural environment.
+The Act will be updated in order to protect species and habitats even better than before and to ensure the important services nature has to offer (ecosystem services).

-The Nature Conservation Act is now more than 20 years old, and it needs to be updated and clarified to halt the decline of biodiversity in Finland.
-At present one out of nine of our species and almost half of the habitat types are threatened.
+The Nature Conservation Act is now more than 20 years old and needs to be updated and clarified.
+The reform is necessary to halt the decline of biodiversity in Finland.
+At present, one out of nine of our species and almost half of the habitat types are threatened.

 The Nature Conservation Act 1096/1996 entered into force in the beginning of 1997, and it has been amended on several occasions.
-The main objective of the Nature Conservation Act is to ensure biodiversity.
-The aim is also to promote awareness and general interest in nature, conserve the beauty and scenic values of nature, support the sustainable use of natural resources, and promote scientific research on the natural environment.
+The main objective of the Act is to maintain biodiversity.
+The objectives also include promoting the awareness of and general interest in nature, conserving the beauty and scenic values of nature, and promoting the sustainable use of natural resources and scientific research on nature.

-In particular, the Nature Conservation Act maintains and preserves the Finnish natural environment by designating areas for nature conservation and protecting habitats and species.
-The aim of the act is to ensure the viability of Finnish species and habitats, i.e. to achieve a favourable conservation status from them.
+The Nature Conservation Act maintains and preserves the Finnish natural environment especially by designating areas for nature conservation and protecting habitats and species.
+The aim of the Act is to ensure the viability of Finnish species and habitats, i.e. to achieve a favourable conservation status from them.